List of Katy Perry records and achievements: Amazon Music

-In 2010, "California Gurls" was the top-selling single on Amazon Music, and "Teenage Dream" ranked ninth.
-The following year, "E.T." became the fourth best-selling single, and in 2013, "Roar" was the second best-selling single on the platform.
-Perry was Amazon Music Unlimited's 20th most-streamed artist in the United Kingdom in 2017.

-In December 2022, it was reported that she helped Amazon Music become a "Christmas power player" through her holiday single "Cozy Little Christmas", which was exclusive to the platform when initially released in 2018.
+In December 2022, it was reported that Perry helped Amazon Music become a "Christmas power player" through her holiday single "Cozy Little Christmas", which was exclusive to the platform when initially released in 2018.
 Stephen Brower, global co-lead and artist relations at Amazon Music, credited the song's commercial success with helping Amazon Music grow its seasonal music offerings and attract more listeners during the holiday season.

-Deezer

-Perry was Deezer's fourth most-streamed female artist worldwide in 2017 and ranked 15th in 2020.
-In 2023, she was 50th on the platform's overall list of most-streamed artists, and Teenage Dream: The Complete Confection was the 37th most-streamed album of the year.

-After the Brazilian shows of Perry's fifth concert tour, the Lifetimes Tour, in September 2025, Deezer announced her most-streamed songs in the country.
-One of these songs is "Woman's World", the lead single from her seventh studio album, 143.

 iTunes

-"I Kissed a Girl" was the fourth single that sold the most digital downloads on iTunes Store in 2008.
-In 2010, "California Gurls" and "Teenage Dream" were the platform's second and 17th best-selling singles.
-The year after, "Firework" and "E.T." were the third and seventh best-selling singles, while Teenage Dream was the ninth best-selling album on iTunes Store.

 In August 2013, "Roar" debuted at number one on the iTunes Store in 68 countries when it was released.
-In addition, Prism reached number one in 100 countries and had the second-highest first-week digital sales for a female album that year.
+In addition, Prism reached number one in 100 countries in 2013, while Witness reached the top spot in 46 countries in 2017.

 NetEase Cloud Music

 More than a week after its release in June 2017, Witness has registered online sales of over 1.4 million songs on various music services in China, with NetEase Cloud Music achieving 40% of that with 560,000 songs.